equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-can-go-wrong.md

 <div><!-- .element: style="font-size:0.7em"-->

-- Use mnemonic to identify threats to system<!-- .element: class="fragment" data-fragment-index="1" -->
+- Use S-T-R-I-D-E mnemonic to identify threats to system<!-- .element: class="fragment" data-fragment-index="1" -->
 - Ways to use:<!-- .element: class="fragment" data-fragment-index="3" -->
-  - Follow a story through the diagram,<!-- .element: class="fragment" data-fragment-index="4" --> </br>look for STRIDE threats, iterate<!-- .element: class="fragment" data-fragment-index="4" -->
+  - Follow a user story through the diagram,<!-- .element: class="fragment" data-fragment-index="4" --> </br>look for STRIDE threats, iterate<!-- .element: class="fragment" data-fragment-index="4" -->
   - Focus on an element, component, parts of a system </br>and apply STRIDE<!-- .element: class="fragment" data-fragment-index="5" -->
   - Looping the diagram:<!-- .element: class="fragment" data-fragment-index="6" -->
-    - For elements in diagram -> for each threat (STRIDE) -> specify how threat to element works<!-- .element: class="fragment" data-fragment-index="7" -->
+    - For all elements in the diagram -> for each (STRIDE) threat -> </br>specify how threat to element works<!-- .element: class="fragment" data-fragment-index="7" -->
-    - For threat in (STRIDE) -> for element in diagram -> specify how threat to element works<!-- .element: class="fragment" data-fragment-index="8" -->
+    - For each S-T-R-I-D-E threat -> for each element in diagram -> </br>specify how threat to element works<!-- .element: class="fragment" data-fragment-index="8" -->
 - As you learn -> iterate<!-- .element: class="fragment" data-fragment-index="9" -->

 </div>